elimuinformatics/incident-response-docs/docs/before/severity_levels.md

 ---
 cover: assets/img/covers/severity_levels.png
 description: Incidents are typically classified by severity or priority.
-At PagerDuty we use 'SEV' levels, with lower numbered severities being more urgent.
+At Elimu Informatics we use 'P' levels, with lower numbered severities being more urgent.
 Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
 ---
 The first step in any incident response process is to determine what actually [constitutes an incident](/before/what_is_an_incident.md).
 Incidents can then be classified by severity, usually done by using "SEV" definitions, with lower numbered severities being more urgent.
 Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
-Anything above a SEV-3 is automatically considered a "major incident" and gets a more intensive response than a normal incident.
+Anything above a P3 is automatically considered a "major incident" and gets a more intensive response than a normal incident.

 !!! tip "Always Assume The Worst"
-     If you are unsure which level an incident is (e.g. not sure if SEV-2 or SEV-1), **treat it as the higher one**.
+     If you are unsure which level an incident is (e.g. not sure if P2 or P1), **treat it as the higher one**.
 During an incident is not the time to discuss or litigate severities, just assume the highest and review during a post-mortem.

-!!! question "Can a SEV-3 be a major incident?"
+!!! question "Can a P3 be a major incident?"
-     All SEV-2's are major incidents, but not all major incidents need to be SEV-2's.
+     All P2's are major incidents, but not all major incidents need to be P2's.
 If you require co-ordinated response, even for lower severity issues, then trigger our incident response process.
 The IC can make a determination on whether full incident response is necessary.

 <table class="custom-table">
   <thead>